lhupfeldt/jenkinsflow/doc/source/jenkinsflow.rst

 `jenkinsflow`
 =====================

-.. program-output:: cli/jenkinsflow --help
+.. program-output:: jenkinsflow --help
     :cwd: ../..

-.. program-output:: cli/jenkinsflow set-build-description --help
+.. program-output:: jenkinsflow set-build-description --help
     :cwd: ../..

 You can also use :doc:`jenkinsflow.utils.set_build_description` in your python script.